bleeng089/Armageddon-1.2/README.md

 These must be observed and respected.
 Failure to adhere to these will result in automatic project failure.

 #### A. Syslog Data

 1. Syslog data must be stored in Japan only.
 The SIEM/Syslog server will be deployed in Stage 20.
 2. Syslog server must be fault-tolerant.
 3. Syslog server must be deployed as a basic EC2 instance for testing purposes.
 4. Except for Tokyo, all other regions can only send data to the Syslog server; they cannot access the Syslog server.
 5. Terraform output must contain the relevant artifacts enforcing A.3.

+   **Solution**: Create a CloudWatch alarm based on the primary syslog server.
+Associate it with a health check and a DNS A record using DNS failover routing.
+The hosted zone is private and deployed in every relevant region.

 #### B. Personal Information

 - No personal information can be stored abroad and must remain within Japan's borders.
 Additionally, this data cannot be transferred via a VPN.

+   **Solution**: Cross Regional Transit Gateway routing for Cross-Regional communication between the syslog agents and the syslog server in Japan.

 #### C. Databases

 - Databases will be deployed immediately.
 Basic Aurora MySQL/Postgres is acceptable.

 #### D. Availability Zones

 - The AZ containing syslog data must be limited to a private subnet.
 "Limited" means this AZ cannot have a public subnet.
 - The AZ containing the database with PII must be limited to a private subnet.
 "Limited" means this AZ cannot have a public subnet.
 - The database and Syslog server cannot reside in the same subnet.

 ---